jdauphant/awesome-playframework/README.md

 ## Templates
 - [Play Framework with Scala.js](https://github.com/vmunier/play-scalajs.g8) - This is a Giter8 template showing how you can integrate a Play project with a Scala.js project.
 - [Slim Play App](https://github.com/lloydmeta/slim-play) - Wanna build a really, really slim Play project?

-## Examples
-- [Boilerplay](https://github.com/KyleU/boilerplay) - Using the latest technology in the Scala ecosystem, Boilerplay is a reactive web application built on Play 2.6, ScalaJS, Silhouette 5, Sangria/GraphQL, and PostgreSQL.
-- [Play 2.6 and Slick 3.2](https://github.com/nemoo/play-slick3-example) - An example app using Play Framework 2.6 and Slick 3.2.
-- [Play REST API](https://github.com/playframework/play-scala-rest-api-example) - Example Play Scala application showing REST API
-- [Play Scala Secure Session Example](https://github.com/playframework/play-scala-secure-session-example) - Shows how to do simple secure session management in Play, using the Scala API and session cookies.
-- [Play Scala Starter Example](https://github.com/playframework/play-scala-starter-example) - This is a starter application that shows how Play works.
-- [Play with Slick 3.1](https://github.com/playframework/play-scala-isolated-slick-example) - This project shows Play working with Slick.
-- [Play Websocket](https://github.com/playframework/play-scala-websocket-example) - Example Play Scala application showing WebSocket use with Akka actors

 ## For old Play version (before 2.6)